Spanish-language version

 Educators know that linking classroom topics to relevant news is a powerful way to engage students.
 The impacts of climate change are all too easy to find, but nonetheless using a local example is an effective way to draw students into the topic and help them unravel the science.

 Keep in mind that alarming students and the public about the impact of climate hazards, such as droughts and extreme events, can be counter-productive and cause people to ignore the warnings, feel hopeless, or succumb to denial.
 However, glossing over the severity of the impacts and the enormous social and environmental ramifications of climate change can lead to a society that is ill-prepared to deal with change.
-Finding a balanced approach and avoiding a "despair deficit" is clearly a good practice, both inside and outside of the classroom.
+Finding a balanced approach and avoiding a "despair deficit" is clearly good practice, both inside and outside of the classroom.
+For more on climate change and mental health see the CLEAN Climate Mental Health pages.

 Bringing these ideas into your classroom